xuankimtran/docs-1/pages/katalon-testcloud/integrate-testcloud-with-testops.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-testcloud/testops-integration/public-domains/beta-testcloud-browser-selections.png" width=100% alt="testcloud section in schedule test run dialog">

-4. Select the OS and browsers you want to test in the **TestCloud** section, then click **Schedule**.
+4. Select the OS and browsers you want to test in the **TestCloud** section.

+    > Notes:
+    >
+    > Make sure the Kobiton integration is disabled by turning the **Kobiton** toggle off in the advanced settings.
+See: [Advanced settings](https://docs.katalon.com/katalon-analytics/docs/create-plan.html#advanced-settings).

+5. Click **Schedule**.

-    You will be directed to the **Test Run Types** page, where you can see the TestCloud Test Environment.
+    You will be directed to the **Test Run List** page, where you can see the TestCloud Test Environment.

-5. Click on the *Play* icon to run tests.
+6. Click on the *Play* icon to run tests.

 You have successfully run tests in public domains using the TestCloud Test Environment.